Panchana Dam

-Panchana Dam is a freshwater man-made wetland located in Gudla village, Karauli district, Rajasthan, approximately 100 km southeast of Bharatpur.
+Panchana Dam is a freshwater man-made wetland in Gudla village, Karauli district, Rajasthan, about 100 km southeast of Bharatpur.
 Positioned upstream of the Gambhir River at Krauli, water from this river is crucial for reaching Keoladeo National Park by September.
 Failure to release water could impact migratory bird visits to the park.
 The dam stores water from five rivers, supplying Krauli, Sawai Madhopur, and Bharatpur.

 Bird species

 Panchana Dam is a habitat for various bird species, including: